ilkkamtk/JavaScript-english/assignments.md

 * To search, you need to get the value of the 'q' field, which is then sent to the API using fetch.
 * There are likely to be multiple TV series in the search result, so make a for loop for printing the HTML needed to display the data
 * Data in some series may be missing, for example, the `image` object or the `officialSite` property.
 In that case, the value of that property is _null_.
 This might cause an error and the script will stop running.
 Try to make the script tolerant of the above errors.
 For example, you can use the if statement to check if the value of a variable is null, or you can use [try ... catch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch), or the [conditional operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator)
    * You can try this with the keyword 'dome', for example.
-It returns 10 TV series from the API, but e.g. show called 'Battle Dome' is missing `image` and `officialSite`.
+It returns 10 TV series from the API, but a show called 'Battle Dome' is missing `image` and `officialSite`.
 * Grading:
    * HTML not valid: 1p deduction for each error (warnings are not errors)
    * Default font: 1p deduction